 - a) Submit to the MEDQ Roadworks Functional Layout Plans for Compliance Assessment, certified by a suitably qualified and experienced RPEQ, and Endorsed by the TTWG, for any public transport infrastructure or Works to be completed within an existing or proposed Road.
-The submission is to include at a minimum: - Functional Layout Plans for the following intersection modifications at a minimum: - A. William Street and Margaret Street intersection, including: - I. Removal of the left turn slip lane from the Margaret Street approach; - II.
+The submission is to include at a minimum: -) Functional Layout Plans for the following intersection modifications at a minimum: - A. William Street and Margaret Street intersection, including: - I. Removal of the left turn slip lane from the Margaret Street approach; - II.
 Additional short left turn and through lane on the REX southbound off-ramp at the Margaret Street approach, including the access ramp to the IRD basement carpark; - III.
 Exit lane on Margaret Street departure to form the access to the IRD basement car park; - IV.
-Associated modifications to adjacent pedestrian footpaths; - B. Alice Street and William Street intersection, including: - I. Additional right turn lane on the William Street approach: - II.
+Associated modifications to adjacent pedestrian footpaths; - B. Alice Street and William Street intersection, including: - I. Additional right turn lane on the William Street approach; - II.
 Associated modifications to adjacent pedestrian footpaths; - C. The access between Queens Wharf Road and Margaret Street, including realignment and configuration of Queens Wharf Road approach; - D. Vehicle access configurations at William Street, a) Prior to commencing Works for the relevant Precinct or Sub-precinct Margaret Street and Alice Street;

 - ii) Demonstration that no further intersection modifications are required; - iii) Functional Layout Plans for the following Road corridors at a minimum: - A. William Street, including: - Horizontal and vertical alignment, lane widths, footpath widths, pavement depth, service corridors and access points; - II.
-Central median treatment; - B. Margaret Street Access Tunnel identifying width, depth from top of kerb to top of tunnel structure, internal tunnel height and location; - C. All other Roads in the QWB PDA; and - iv) Functional Layout Plans of planned new bus stops and proposed bus stops to be upgraded, as nominated in the Parking, Access and Public Transport Technical Note approved under condition 38, titled Compliance Assessment Parking, Access and Public Transport Technical Note. - b) Submit to the MEDQ Roadworks Functional Layout Plans for Compliance Assessment, certified by a suitably qualified and experienced RPEQ for the following at a minimum: - A. Queens Wharf Road, including: - I. Any proposed shared zone(s); - II.
-Horizontal and vertical alignment, pavement depth, service corridors, access points, cross sections, signage and servicing: - III.
-The function of this facility as a shared zone for pedestrians, cyclists and vehicles; - IV.
+Central median treatment: - B. Removed Condition part no longer in use; - C. All other Roads in the QWB PDA; and - iv) Functional Layout Plans of planned new bus stops and proposed bus stops to be upgraded, as nominated in the Parking, Access and Public Transport Technical Note approved under condition 38, titled Compliance Assessment - Parking, Access and Public Transport Technical Note. - b) Submit to the MEDQ Roadworks Functional Layout Plans for Compliance Assessment, certified by a suitably qualified and experienced RPEQ for the following at a minimum: - A. Queens Wharf Road, including: - Any proposed shared zone(s); - Horizontal and vertical alignment, pavement depth, service corridors, access points, cross sections, signage and servicing; - III.
+The function of this facility as a shared zone for pedestrians, cyclists and vehicles: - IV.
 Clear sight lines to ensure legibility and visibility for all users; - V. Best practice wayfinding techniques delivered through visual and textural cues including paving, materiality, lighting, planting, bollards and signage to clearly define the function road and the use of both the shared zone and private road; - VI.
 Appropriate design controls to achieve a safe environment for all users including path widths and design principles to address conflict between pedestrians, cyclists and vehicles and measures to control speed; - VII.
 The historical alignment of Brisbane's first Street; - VIII.
 DTMR Endorsement of the alignment Queens Wharf Road between the REX Piers; - IX.
 BCC Endorsement of the intersection of Queens Wharf Road and the Victoria Bridge.

-b) Prior to commencing Roadworks in the relevant Precinct or Subprecinct d) i)-v) Prior to precinct commencina the relevant Precinct or Sub-
+b) Prior to commencing Roadworks in the relevant Precinct or Subprecinct